florianpircher/Glyphs-Scripts/README.md

 ### Capture Window to PDF 20 Times over 5 Seconds

 Writes the contents of the frontmost window to a PDF file on the desktop 20 times within 5 seconds.

-### Isolate Sheet

-Moves the topmost sheet window to a separate, zero sized window.

 ### Make Window Transparent